hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 The requests are received on the `component` endpoint.
 When the validator receives a new request for adding peers it:

-- Validates the format of peer URIs which has to be `tcp://ADDRESS:PORT_NUMBER`
+- Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`
-- If the validation was successful then the validator updates its peer list and immediately returns the `OK` response.
-The new peers are connected _after_ that.
+- If the validation was successful then the validator tries to connect to a provided peer.
+If the connection was successful it returns the `OK` status.
+  Otherwise the corresponding error status is returned.

 Edge cases: